-- 5.1 The Localism Act 2011 imposes a duty on Members to abide by the Code of Conduct for Members.
-In interpreting the Code, regard must be had to the General Principles of Public Life, including the requirement that they should make decisions in accordance with the law. - 5.2 Members have an active duty to ensure that the Council sets a lawful budget.
-Voting against proposals repeatedly knowing that the result means no lawful budget, is incompatible with Members' obligations under the Code as it is bound to bring the Council in to disrepute.
+5.1 The Localism Act 2011 imposes a duty on Members to abide by the Code of Conduct for Members.
+In interpreting the Code, regard must be had to the General Principles of Public Life.

 6. Personal Liability of Members